-A further documented performance evaluation for all Executives and Senior Management, including the Managing Director/Chief Executive Officer and the Chief Financial Officer, commenced in May 2018 and was completed in July 2018.
+A documented performance evaluation for all Executives and Senior Management, including the Managing Director/Chief Executive Officer and the Chief Financial Officer, commenced in May 2019 and was completed in July 2019.
 It comprised a comprehensive 360 degree feedback process.
-Raters for the Executive, including the CEO, comprised all Board members, clinicians, peers/colleagues and direct reports.
+The Executive, including the CEO, were evaluated by Board members, clinicians, peers/colleagues and direct reports.
 The PRC reviewed the 360 degree feedback reports on each person.